cicada-lang/xvm/README.md

 # XVM

-XVM is a extensible VM.
+XVM is a extensible virtual machine.

 - Written in C and extensible by C.
 - Use tagged values and a garbage collector.